World Series teed up: Harper, Phillies go deep, face Astros - WHIZ News

 The Astros are 7-0 this postseason after finishing off a four-game sweep of the New York Yankees in the AL Championship Series.
 Alex Bregman’s go-ahead single keyed a 6-5 win Sunday night.

+After losing the World Series last year, Houston opened as a solid favorite to win the title this year, according to FanDuel.

-And now, a chance for crowds to witness a Schwar-bomb or the Chas Chomp every game.
+Odds are, crowd might witness a Schwar-bomb or the Chas Chomp along the way.

 But no possibility of seeing a sibling rivalry.
 Astros reliever Phil Maton broke a finger on his pitching hand when he punched his locker after a shaky performance in the regular-season finale, an outing that included giving up a hit to his younger brother, Phils utilityman Nick Maton.